 ► Acts 10:25

 When Peter entered, Cornelius met him, and fell at his feet and worshiped him.

 since you can take note of the fact that no more than twelve days ago I went up to Jerusalem to worship.

 Summary of Worship in Acts:

 -1 time, the action is described along with, “fell at his feet and worshiped,” some sort of bowing

-A Look at Worship in 1 Corinthians
+Worship in 1 Corinthians

 →Paul used the word one time in 1 Corinthians, and it is one of my favorites when discussing this topic.
 It is the only one that shows worship at an assembly.
 What is interesting is that the group of Christians are not worshiping.
 It is the unbeliever who comes to a point of worship in his life.
 This worshiper is shown to be doing proskuneo by its definition.

 the secrets of his heart are disclosed; and so he will fall on his face and worship God, declaring that God is certainly among you.